som-shahlab/ehr-rwe/preprocessing/README.md

 		--n_procs 4 \
 		--disable ner,tagger,parser \
 		--batch_size 5000

+You should set batch size based on the number of CPU cores you plan on using during processing.
+Currently load balancing is done manually, so partition your data into some multiple of our `n_procs` while keeping `batch_size` large enought to keep your CPUs busy.

 ## 2. Benchmarks

+### Sub-sample
 - 50,000 MIMIC-III documents
 - 4 core MacBook Pro 2.5Ghz mid-2015